 German scientist Wolfgang Göhde, PhD, further refined the technique and added new detection capabilities such as measurement of size and granularity by light scatter and fluorescence.
 He is credited with developing the first commercial fluorescence-based flow cytometry device in 1968.3

-Today’s state-of-the-art flow cytometers are multicolor flow cytometry instruments that go well beyond the ability to count cells, allowing clinicians and researchers to detect a combination of as many as 10 or 12 cell surface and cytoplasmic markers – all on the same cell from a patient’s blood sample.
+Today’s state-of-the-art clinical flow cytometers are multicolor flow cytometry instruments that go well beyond the ability to count cells, allowing clinicians and researchers to routinely detect a combination of as many as eight to 10 cell surface and cytoplasmic antigens – all on the same cell from a patient’s blood sample.

-“For the field of hematologic malignancies, multicolor flow cytometry is one of the best tools we have for subtyping malignancies,” says David L. Jaye, MD, a pathologist specializing in lymphoid malignancies and an assistant professor in the department of pathology and laboratory medicine at the Emory University School of Medicine in Atlanta.
+“For the field of hematologic malignancies, multicolor flow cytometry is one of the best tools we have for detecting and subtyping these cancers,” says David L. Jaye, MD, a pathologist specializing in lymphoid malignancies and an assistant professor in the department of pathology and laboratory medicine at the Emory University School of Medicine in Atlanta.

 ASH Clinical News spoke with Dr. Jaye and other researchers about the principles behind multicolor flow cytometry, its clinical applications in hematology and oncology, and the evolving role of this powerful diagnostic tool.